ajakaja/ajakaja.github.io/_posts/2025-05-02-factorials.md

 $$(2k)!!
 (2k-1)!! = (2k)!$$

-In product integral notation that becomes
+In our notation that identity becomes

 $$
 \begin{aligned}